gantry/docs-old/Docs/wordpress/configure/INDEX.md

 Override Examples
 -----------------
 Below is a simple example of an Override.
 The **Layouts → MainBody Positions** setting has been overridden.
 Therefore, in the screenshots below, you can see that the sidebar allocation can be either left or right of the mainbody, and not be applied globally.
-This is the same for other settings as well, such as Features or Styles.
+This is the same for other settings as well, such as Gizmos or Styles.

 | ![][example1] | ![][example2] |
 |---------------|---------------|